Rail rolling stock in New South Wales: 9 Class

 The 9 class was built in 1858 as a part passenger, part coal engine with a 2-2-2 wheel configuration.

 G23 class

-The G23 class was built in 1863, as a 2-4-0 engine.
-It used to be called the 23 class until 1890.
+In 1863, Beyer, Peacock & Company delivered the first of nine G class 2-4-0s to the New South Wales Government Railways for passenger service, fitted with 5'9" driving wheels.
+This was followed up by the order of four additional locomotives with 5'6" driving wheels.